Jbleezy/BO2-Reimagined/README.md

 * Added proper game mode and map name to scoreboard
 * Added icons on scoreboard when player is downed, bled out, in Who's Who mode, in afterlife, or has the meat
 * Changed player name color on scoreboard to match the player's color
-* Moved voice chat icon on scoreboard to the same position as the rank icon
+* Moved voice chat icon on scoreboard to the end of the player name column
 * Changed Classic faction color from blue to grey
 * Changed CIA faction color from grey to blue
 * Added teammate head icons